integr8ly/delorean/docs/ews/README.md

 Multiple products are installed as part of the Integreatly(RHMI) environment.
 It is important to move quickly to new releases of these products to enable proof of concepts and ensure any new managed environment is always using the latest versions.
-The Delorean Early Warning System(EWS) consists of tooing and pipelines which together provide an automated way of discovering, updating and testing new versions of these products.
+The Delorean Early Warning System(EWS) consists of tooling and pipelines which together provide an automated way of discovering, updating and testing new versions of these products.

 ### Repos and Pipelines